pakaok/3813ict/README.md

  - server-service service

 When Angular serves, it directs to app component.
 However, as User Login is necessary, it has been modified to directs to login component right after directing to app component.
 Therefore, there is no action in app component except for routing to login component.
 In login component, when user authenticated, it directs to sup-ad component.
 In sup-ad component, there are different content views, which user can see, based on user role.
 Unless user logs out, whenever restarting Angular page, Angular will directs user to sup-ad component because user's information is stored in local storage.
-Service has not been used in Phase 1 although it exists.
+Service has been used for socket.io.
+Every functions relevant to socket.io will be called via service.
 ## Rename a file

 You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.